BijayMohanty12/Kotlin-Project/README.md

 * Learned about important of spinner ,listof array using in value folder
 * Used how  2 spinner working together according to head spinner
 * Understanding about Adapater concept, understand full about clickable event and textwatcher
-* take complex reference of Unit Convertor of google website
+* take complex reference of Unit Convertor  google website